PDP-8

 The PDP-8 is a family of 12-bit minicomputers that was produced by Digital Equipment Corporation (DEC).
 Launched in 1965, it was the first minicomputer to sell for under $20,000, and the $25,000 mark for a complete system would later be a defining characteristic of the minicomputer class.
 Over 50,000 units were sold during the model's lifetime.

 Its basic design follows the pioneering LINC but has a smaller instruction set, which is an expanded version of the PDP-5 instruction set.
 To lower the cost of implementation, the system leaves out a number of commonly used functions which have to be written using combinations of other instructions.
 This leads to complex programs.

-Offshoots from the PDP-8 are the PDP-12 which has a processor that can run programs for the PDP-8 and LINC systems, and the PDP-14 industrial controller system which is essentially a hardened PDP-8.
+The PDP-12 is an offshoot of the PDP-8 with a processor that can run programs for the PDP-8 and LINC systems.
 The successor to the PDP-8 line is the PDP-11, which featured a much more complete instruction set and was not backward compatible.